PhilSwiss/chartist/README.md

 	   -w, --widthtable   textfile with widthtable if chars are not of the same width -m, --mappingtable textfile with mappingtable if charset is not ascii-relative -o, --output       outputfile with rendered text (e.g.: .png, .jpg, etc.)
-       -r, --resolution   resolution of imagefile with rendered text (x or x and y) -c, --color        backgroundcolor of imagefile with rendered text (R G B) -v, --version      show version info
+       -f, --force        force overwrite of outputfile when it already exist -r, --resolution   resolution of imagefile with rendered text (x or x and y) -c, --color        backgroundcolor of imagefile with rendered text (R G B) -v, --version      show version info